 The number of directors: A Private Limited Company needs a minimum of two directors.
-Out of the two, at least one director on the board of directors must have stayed in India for a total period of not less than 182 days in the previous calendar year.
-The directors and the shareholders can be the same people.
+Out of those two directors, it is necessary that at least one director has stayed in India for a total period more than or equal to 182 days in the previous calendar year.
+It is also possible that the directors and the shareholders are the same people.

-Limited liability: The liability of each shareholder or member is limited.
-This means that if the company runs into a loss, the company shareholders are liable to sell their company shares to clear the debt or liability.
-The individual or personal assets of shareholders or members are not at risk.
+Limited Liability: As indicated by the usage of the word “Limited”, the liability of each shareholder or member is limited.
+This implies that if the company, by chance runs into a loss, the company shareholders would be liable to sell their company shares to the tune of the amount required to clear the debt or liability.
+This further implies that the individual or personal assets of shareholders or members are not at risk.

-Perpetual succession: As per company law, perpetual succession means that the company continues its existence even any owner or member dies, goes bankrupt, exits from the business, and transfers his shares to another person.
+Perpetual succession: As per the Companies Act, 2013, perpetual succession refers to the situation in which the company continues to exist even when an owner or any member dies, goes bankrupt, exits from the business, and/or transfers his shares to another person.

-Prospectus: Prospectus is a detailed statement that must be issued by a company that goes public.
-However, Private Limited Companies do not need to issue a prospectus because the public is not invited to subscribe for the shares of the company.
+Prospectus: A prospectus is a detailed statement that is issued by a company that desires to go public.
+However, there are no obligations on Private Limited Companies to issue a prospectus because the public at large is not invited to subscribe for the shares of the company.

-- Before we begin with the registration, our team shall conduct a name check on the availability of the proposed company name and then select up to six names in order of preference.
+- Prior to the process of registration, our team conducts a name check on the availability of the proposed company name and then select up to six names in order of preference.

-- Once the proposed name is approved or is available, we shall apply for company registration within 60 days of the name approval.
+- Once the proposed name is approved or is available, we then apply for company registration within 60 days of the name approval.

-- Director Identification Number (DIN) is mandatory for all directors; it is advisable to obtain the DIN of a director, if not available.
+- Director Identification Number (DIN) should be mandatorily obtained by all the directors.
+Thereby, it is advisable to obtain the DIN of a director, if not available.

-- The next process would be a suitably drafted Memorandum of Association (MOA) and Articles of Association (AOA), duly stamped with payment of stamp duty and signed by at least two subscribers, witnessed by at least one person.
+- The next process involves drafting a suitable Memorandum of Association (MOA) and Articles of Association (AOA), which are duly stamped with payment of stamp duty and signed by at least two subscribers, witnessed by at least one person.

-- Then Form 1 is filed for Declaration of Compliance and Form 18 is filed to provide notice of the situation of the registered office of the company and finally Form 32 is filed for providing details of Directors, Secretary, etc.
+- Thereafter, Form 1 should be filed for Declaration of Compliance, and Form 18 should be filed to provide notice of the situation of the registered office of the company.
+Finally, Form 32 should be filed for providing details of Directors, Secretary, etc.

-- After this, the Company is registered within 10 – 15 business days and a Certificate of Incorporation and Corporate Identification No (CIN) is issued.
+- Pursuant to this, the Company is registered within 10 – 15 business days and a Certificate of Incorporation and Corporate Identification No (CIN) is issued.